4 min read. Beauty sleep - why it works.

 The dense satin fibres won’t allow dust and dirt to build up in the fabric.
-One pillow can inhabit 400.000 dust mites can inhabit one regular pillow and we can have allergic reactions to their excretions.
-A clean pillow case prevents irritations that can occur from skin cells, creme residue and sweat from previous nights.
+400.000 dust mites can inhabit one regular pillow and we can have allergic reactions to their excretions.
+A clean pillow case prevents irritations that can occur from skin cells, creme residue and sweat of previous nights.

 Silk is hypo-allergenic, antibacterial and anti-fungal, and therefore ultra-hygienic and a relief for everyone suffering from skin and health conditions, such as acne, neurodermatitis or asthma.
 Read on about the benefits.
 We benefit from an organic peace silk pillowcase.
 The closer silk is left to its natural state, the greater its beautifying superpowers.
 Quality has its price and a genuine silk pillowcase might be worth investing in, when it lasts longer and helps us sleep better.
 When we sleep better, we look, feel and act better.